gcayetano/electron-storage-promised/README.md

 This command will open a tool (made with electron) where you can test all methods included in this project.

+## :star: Support

+If you are using and enjoying my work, maybe you could buy me a beer :beer: or a coffee :coffee:

+**Please [click here to donate via PayPal](paypal.me/gcayetano) - generosity motivates me to keep working on this.**

 ## Author

 **Gabriel Cayetano** _(gcayetano)_